MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/multi-tenant-deployment.md

 > This solution is *not* necessary if one of the following is true:
 >
 > - Open federation is used.
-> - The external tenant is on Tenant ABC's "allow" list.
+> - Contoso1 or Contoso2 is on Tenant ABC's "allow" list.
-> - The external tenant is off of Tenant ABC's "block" list.
+> - Contoso1 or Contoso2 is off of Tenant ABC's "block" list.

 Figure 1.3 shows the solution.
-Each  tenant that has Remote Assist users who wants to collaborate with Expert1@ABC.com must guest Expert1@ABC.com into their tenant.
+Each tenant that has Remote Assist users who want to collaborate with Expert1@ABC.com and Expert2@ABC.com must guest each expert into a specific Teams team or channel.
+Then, that expert can only search and collaborate with other internal account users and guest account users in that team or channel.

 **Figure 1.3**
 ![Diagram showing external tenants and how they map to the internal tenant.](media/Guesting.png)